JKolios/minecraft-ondemand-terraform/README.md

 Terraform implementation of https://github.com/doctorray117/minecraft-ondemand

 ## Prerequisites
-* Developed on Terraform 1.0 (Terraform 0.13 and later likely to work, untested)
+* Terraform 1.0 (Terraform 0.13 and later likely to work, untested).
+The guide assumes you have basic knowledge of Terraform.
-* A domain under your control, DNS servers must be settable
+* A domain under your control, DNS servers must be changeable
 * An AWS account that you have admin access over
+* Optionally, an email address to receive "Server started" and "Server Stopped" notifications

 ## Running

-TODO
+Set up authentication with your AWS account using your preferred method from this doc: [Authentication](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#authentication) Using the *Static Credentials* method requires changing the `provider` stanza in `terraform/provider.tf`.

+From the `terraform` directory, run `terraform plan` and `terraform apply`.
+You have to provide values to the following vars:
+* `domain_name` : The domain your server will run under
+* `sns_notification_email` : The email address where you will receive notifications You can input these from the command line or [through a tfvars file](https://www.terraform.io/docs/language/values/variables.html#variable-definitions-tfvars-files).

+Note the `hosted_zone_nameservers` output from `terraform apply`.
+Apply these DNS server addresses to your domain.

+Your `sns_notification_email` should have received a confirmation email from AWS.
+Follow the link in it to enable email notifications.

+If everything worked correctly, trying to resolve `minecraft.DOMAIN_NAME` should start the server.
+This might take 5-10 minutes on the first run.
+The server should then be reachable at `minecraft.DOMAIN_NAME`.

 ## Caveats

+* Limited testing done so far.
+* Limited to the `us-east-1` AWS region, other regions will most likely fail.
-Twilio SMS notifications are not supported.
+* Twilio SMS notifications are not supported.
+* At this time `terraform destroy` is not guaranteed to work cleanly in a reliable manner.